birdrides/skate/README.md

 values:
   [User(...)]
 ```
-Unlike an ORM, `update` requires you specify exactly which fields to update.
+Unlike an ORM, `update` requires you to specify exactly which fields to update.
 ```kotlin
 User::class
   .update(